-Students who are in the first generation of their family to attend college, or first gen students, often do not have the same support or resources when they start college as other students.
-First Gen Connect is a resource through the University Service Center with workshops and events as well as other resources.
+Students who are in the first generation of their family to attend college, or “first gen students,” often do not have the same support or resources when they start college as other students.
+The Newbury Center is a resource at BU for first-generation students with workshops and events as well as other resources.
 In addition, there is a student organization, First-Generation Low Income Partnership (FLIP) that supports first-generation and/or low-income (FGLI) students at BU.
 There is also an honors society for first gen students called Tri-Alpha National Honor Society.

 If you have concerns about your tuition, we encourage all students to discuss their tuition bill with Student Accounting Services and financial aid options with the Financial Assistance Office.
 The Fellowships and Scholarships Office has a variety of ongoing opportunities listed on their website.

 If you are experiencing a financial emergency, the Dean of Students office has support for students.
 They can support requests for need related to food, housing displacement, or in the event you need to travel home for a family medical crisis.
 If you are concerned about paying for course materials, support may be available to help you.
 Please contact Stacy or Ben in the Biology Office to discuss options.